Romain Danzé: Rennes

 At the start of the 2011–12 season, Danzé played all four matches of the UEFA Europa League Qualifying Round to reach the knockout stage by beating FC Rustavi and Red Star Belgrade.
 In the first leg of the UEFA Europa League Play–Off Round, he made his 150th appearance for Stade Rennais, in a 2–1 win.
 In the opening game of the season against Dijon, Danzé set up the club's fifth goal of the game, in a 5–1 win.
 He continued to established himself in the starting eleven, playing in the right–back position.
 Around the same time, Danzé has been rotating being placed in the substitute bench, as he found himself compete with Kévin Théophile-Catherine and Dimitri Foulquier over the right–back position.
 In late–October, Danzé suffered a knee injury that resulted in him missing one match.
 He returned to the starting line–up, starting the whole game, in a 1–1 draw against Valenciennes on 6 November 2011.
 A month later on 10 December 2011, Danzé scored his first goal of the season, in a 1–1 draw against Stade Brestois 29.
 Danzé captained the side when he helped the side win 5–4 on penalty shoot–out against OGC Nice in second round of the Coupe de France on 21 January 2012 and were among several players to successfully converted in the shoot–out.
 His 150th appearance for Stade Rennais came on 24 March 2012, starting the whole game, in a 1–0 loss against Valenciennes.
 Ironically, three days prior on 21 March 2012, the club beat Valenciennes 3–1 to reach the semi–finals of the Coupe de France.
 Danzé then set up two goals in two matches between 7 April 2012 and 16 April 2012 against Évian and OGC Nice.
 However, during a 2–0 loss against Bordeaux on 2 May 2012, he suffered a thigh injury and was substituted in the 43rd minute, resulting in him missing two matches.
-It wasn't until in the last game of the season against Dijon, Danzé returned to the starting line–up and set up the club's fifth goal of the game, in a 5–0 win.
-At the end of the 2011–12 season, he made forty–four appearances and scoring once in all competitions.
+In the last game of the season against Dijon, Danzé returned to the starting line–up and set up the club's fifth goal of a 5–0 win.
+During the 2011–12 season, he made 44 appearances and scored once in all competitions.